andychu/javascript-vs-c/README.md

 - Learn how to obtain better error messages with [GDB][] or [ASAN][].
   - [ASAN][] is a compiler instrumentation mode.
 See below for a demo.
-You don't have to install anything; just pass `-fsanitize=address` to the compiler!
-(It works on modern versions of gcc or Clang, on Linux or OS X).
+You don't have to install anything; just pass `-fsanitize=address` to the compiler.
+It works on modern versions of gcc or Clang, on Linux or OS X.
 - Experiment with and understand flags like `-O3` and `-Wall`.

 ## ASAN